asif-hasnain/SBMS/README.md

 • Developed a MySQL OLTP database hosted on AWS EC2, a DataWarehouse on Oracle ADW and ETL process.

 • Tools and Technology Used: Java, PL/SQL, JavaScript, AWS, Oracle

+Features, System Design, Database design and SQL code can be found in Report.pdf.